seanmagin/gppainhelp-gatsby/src/pages/hello-world.md

 Opioids are the only pharmacological class of drug with the ability to control severe pain.

-Use oral route first line where possible.
+Use oral route first line where possible. test

 Dose regularly with controlled-release (CR) preparations, with as required (prn) immediate-release (IR) doses (1/6 daily dose) to assess analgesic requirements.